matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

     Cons a (List a empty)   -- Cons :: a -> List a empty -> List a empty
 {% endhighlight %}

-As we mentioned, the types in comments are automatically derived and we cannot control them.
+As we mentioned, the types in the comments are automatically derived and we cannot control them.
 But that is exactly what we want to do, and GADTs let us achieve that using the following syntax:

 {% highlight haskell %}